james-schaefer/training_journal/climbing_training_w15.md

         respectable.
 Next time try for 25 mins again.  try to hit a HR of 188 or higher before giving up (if you simply must).
 Do not increase duration again untill you get 3 consecutive redpoints at 25 mins.
+    - Body weight 162.4.
+Weight loss has slowed to a more healthy pace.

 ![heart rate graph](./heartrate_data/2020-04-06.png)